 Hospitality

-We recommend the 90-minute in depth tour which provides an intimate look at the wineries’ inner operations and ends with a sit down tasting.
+The Sustainable Wines & Vines Tour is 90-minute in depth tour which provides an intimate look at the surrounding vineyards and Cakebread’s winery operations; it ends with a sit down tasting.
 This educational tour provides a broad overview of various wine topics and would be especially beneficial for someone new to wine tasting.
 These tours and other events are among the best values for the price in the valley.

 The Cakebread tour guides are very informative and friendly – they invite questions from visitors; this is an excellent opportunity to learn more about the wine business.

 During a number of visits over the years in the fall we have had the chance to see the winery really in action during harvest – which is always an ideal time to tour a winery.
 Cakebread operates two completely separate wine making facilities; one for white wine and one for red wine.
-During harvest we saw employees zipping back and forth between the two on electric scooters and bicycles.
+During harvest we have seen employees zipping back and forth between the two on electric scooters and bicycles.
+A full bottling line ensures they can bottle on their own schedule.
 Tours will stop in both the fermentation and barrel rooms, the rear of the winery where the wine presses are located and a stop in the vineyard to closely examine some of the vines.

 The Garden

-A rather sizable garden (about 1 acre of land) originally founded by Dolores Cakebread is located in the back of the winery; today it is a source for fresh vegetables and herbs used in their culinary program along with a number of edible flowers.
+About 2/3 of an acre of land is located in the back of the winery as a dedicated garden space.
+The Cakebread garden was originally founded by Dolores; today it is a source for fresh vegetables and herbs used in their culinary program along with a number of edible flowers.
+And some of the flowers, as long as their perfume is not too strong, are used to brighten up certain hospitality spaces.
 Small paths bisect rows of plantings – visitors can wander through at their leisure.
+A master gardener oversees everything growing here.

-Most Napa wineries don’t have a full-time chef and there are a handful that have just one, Cakebread employs several chefs.
-With their fresh produce straight from the garden, trained chefs on site and excellent wine, Cakebread is the epitome of the Napa Valley lifestyle.
+Most Napa Valley wineries don’t employ a full-time chef; those that do, usually only have one on their staff, but Cakebread employs several chefs.
+With fresh produce straight from the garden, trained chefs on site and excellent wine, Cakebread is the epitome of Napa Valley lifestyle.

 Vineyards